A-gardner-17/pinterest-data-pipeline441/README.md

 As part of this project I set up a GitHub repo and created an AWS cloud account.

 # Project Milestone 2
-I was provided with a python file containing that contained login details for an RDS database.
+I was provided with a python file that contained login details for an RDS database.
 The database contained three tables containing data resembling data received by the Pinterest API when a POST request was made.

 I moved the login details for the database into a separate db_creds.yaml file and added this file to my .gitignore file so that the details were not uploaded to the github repo.
 I modify the python script to access the yaml file details and output the following data:
 1. pinterest_data contains data about posts being updated to Pinterest